-Amends section 663 of Title 26 of the Maine Revised Statutes, and provides that employers may pay wages through a direct deposit system, automated teller machine (ATM) card, or other means of electronic transfer as long as the employee can: (1) make an initial withdrawal of the entire net pay without additional cost to the employee; or (2) choose another means of payment that involves no additional cost to the employee.
+Section 663 of Title 26 of the Maine Revised Statutes provides that employers may pay wages through a direct deposit system, automated teller machine (ATM) card, or other means of electronic transfer as long as the employee can: (1) make an initial withdrawal of the entire net pay without additional cost to the employee; or (2) choose another means of payment that involves no additional cost to the employee.

 Effective June 1, 2005

-Amends section 3-502 of Maryland's Labor & Employment Law, and permits employers to pay wages via a debit card or card account if: (1) authorized by the employee; and (2) any fees applicable to the debit card or card account are disclosed to the employee in writing in at least 12 point font.
+Section 3-502 of Maryland's Labor & Employment Law permits employers to pay wages via a debit card or card account if: (1) authorized by the employee; and (2) any fees applicable to the debit card or card account are disclosed to the employee in writing in at least 12 point font.